THE LEE COUNTY YOUTH DEVELOPMENT CENTER (LCYDC) is a private, non-profit (501 c3)

-leaders, the late Mrs. Jane Walker and the late Mrs. Cecil Moreman.
-The agency began operation
+leaders- the late Mrs. Jane C. Walker and the late Mrs. Cecil D. Moremand- this

-in response to a growing need for the residential placement and care of abused and
+agency began operating in response to a growing need for residential care services

 donated by the George King Family.
 Campus Residential programs include Correctional

 and Transitional Service Programs, The Chanticleer Learning Center, Outreach Services,

 Off-site satellite locations include the Project Uplift office which is located

 on the campus of Auburn University, our Transitional Living

 Home, and our Independent Living Apartments.